What Causes Hair Loss in Women and How to Make It Stop

 - Type 3 – Severe hair loss characterized by a visibly and completely bald crown.
 An ideal hair restoration candidate given they have stable donor hair.

 If you are interested in learning more or scheduling a procedure, contact Dr. Rosy Sandhu today to begin your journey to younger looking skin.
-Neem Medical Spa offers hair restoration treatments to people in the Somerville, Lynnfield, Winchester, and Boston areas.
+Neem Medical Spa offers hair restoration treatments to people in the Boston, Lynnfield, Winchester, and Boston areas.